-This interim payment is in line with the Company's intention to pay approximately one third of the expected total dividend for the year as an Interim Dividend.
+mo menim payment to miline with the company o mention to pay approximately one time of the expected total distribution for the year as an Interim Dividend.
 Going forward, the Group will continue to weigh the dividend payout against the need to preserve cash for M&A purposes and debt repayment.